uberslackin/umatiportal/README.md

 PM2 process manager is used both in local development and the Umaticore the live EC2 instance.

+  -- UI Build
+    -- scss is compiled into css
+    -- jquery, twitter bootstrap, and font awesome specific latest packages are used via cdn

 ## Deployment Hardening.

   --  important design patterns effecting tolpology of the deployment